 Boilers Types Explained - Combi, Regular & System

-What type of boiler do I need?
+What type of boiler do I need - combi, regular or system?
 Read our handy guide to find out which is the right boiler type for your house.

-We explain the different types of boiler and consider the advantages and disadvantages when installing a combi boiler, system boiler and regular boiler.
-We also advise when the circumstances are right for a particular system, for example moving from an open vented regular boiler to a combi boiler system.
+We explain combi, regular and system boilers and consider the advantages and disadvantages of each.
+We also advise when the circumstances are right for a particular system and whether to stick with what you have or change systems, for example when to move from an open vented regular boiler to a combi boiler system.

 - On a tight budget - replace your existing boiler with the same type of boiler in the same location